 Everybody knows someone who has been halted in their tracks by pain in their bones, muscles or joints.
-These musculoskeletal conditions can affect people without any warning, regardless of their age, preventing them from working, participation in sport or at times negatively affect their quality of life.
+These musculoskeletal conditions can affect people without any warning, regardless of their age, preventing them from working, or participating in sports or, at times, negatively affecting their quality of life.

-The orthopaedic team at SSC treats people of all ages, helping them overcome musculoskeletal conditions whether they are professional athletes or have age-related arthritic joint pain.
+The orthopaedic team at UPMC Sports Surgery Clinic treats people of all ages, helping them overcome musculoskeletal conditions whether they are professional athletes or have age-related arthritic joint pain.
 This is done using state-of-the-art diagnostic imaging and by engaging in both surgical and non-surgical (conservative treatment) methods of rehabilitation.

-With over a decade of experience in orthopaedic surgery and research, SSC is now firmly established as the country’s busiest orthopaedic hospital, carrying out more hip and knee surgeries than anywhere else, and boasts a highly trained team of orthopaedic specialists which include:
+With over a decade of experience in orthopaedic surgery and research, UPMC Sports Surgery Clinic is now firmly established as the country’s busiest orthopaedic hospital, carrying out more hip and knee surgeries than anywhere else, and boasts a highly trained team of orthopaedic specialists which include:

 - Consultant Orthopaedic Surgeons

 - Consultant Sports & Exercise Medicine Physicians